fluttercommunity/flutter_launcher_icons/README.md

 - `adaptive_icon_foreground`: The image asset which will be used for the icon foreground of the adaptive icon

+Note: Adaptive Icons will only be generated when both adaptive_icon_background and adaptive_icon_foreground are specified. (the image_path is not automatically taken as foreground)

 ## Flavor support

 Create a Flutter Launcher Icons configuration file for your flavor.
 The config file is called `flutter_launcher_icons-<flavor>.yaml` by replacing `<flavor>` by the name of your desired flavor.